-SAGE and its collaborator American Farmland Trust (AFT) recently announced the publication of a new analysis, “The Bay Area Food Economy: Existing Conditions and Strategies for Resilience”.
+In fall 2017, SAGE and its collaborator American Farmland Trust (AFT) published a new analysis, “The Bay Area Food Economy: Existing Conditions and Strategies for Resilience”.
 Recognizing the integral role of farms and food businesses in the Bay Area, SAGE and AFT have produced this report outlining strategies for strengthening the region’s agriculture and food cluster as a critical pillar of the region’s economic prosperity, environmental sustainability and vibrant cultural life.
 The Association of Bay Area Governments (ABAG) commissioned the report as a part of the region’s Comprehensive Economic Development Strategy (CEDS).
 Food and agriculture-related strategies and actions suggested by SAGE are now included in the final draft Economic Action Plan.

 Agriculture and food sectors in the Bay Area have impressive assets and growth opportunities, but also face considerable challenges.
 On one hand, the Bay Area has an extraordinarily rich and diverse food system.
 Its 38,500 agriculture and food businesses ranging from micro-enterprises to global corporations, have an annual value of around $113 billion.
 The food economy employs close to half a million people, around 13 percent of the region’s workforce.
 However, the region continues to lose its best and most resilient farmland to development, food processing and distribution businesses and food incubators struggle to find affordable space in high-value real estate markets, and a shortage of qualified food sector workers persists, in part because average wages in the sector fall well short of the average regional wage.